8130092157/Email_Marketing_App_AWS/README.md

 3. Add your sending domain, a domain identity that matches your website or business name.
 Amazon SES needs to be linked to your domain and verified in order to send emails to your recipients through SES.

-I'm using `julienmuke.com` (if you need to purchase a domain you can use Amazon's Route 53 or other providers like GoDaddy etc.)